wp-plugins/oasis-workflow/readme.txt

 1. Download the plugin zip file to your desktop
 2. Upload the plugin to WordPress
-3. Activate Oasis Workflow
+3. Activate Oasis Workflow by going to Workflow Admin --> Settings
 4. You are now ready to use Oasis Workflow!
 Build Your Workflow and start managing your editorial content flow.

 == Frequently Asked Questions ==

-For [Frequently Asked Questions](http://oasisworkflow.com/faqs) plus documentation, plugin help, go [here](http://oasisworkflow.com)
+For [Frequently Asked Questions](http://oasisworkflow.com/faq) plus documentation, plugin help, go [here](http://oasisworkflow.com)

 == Screenshots ==